OCHA-DAP/old-dap-prototype/README.txt

+UN-OCHA Data Analysis Project web application

-This is a template PHP application using the Smarty template engine.
+This is a prototype web application for UN-OCHA's Data Analysis Project (DAP).
+The application uses the PHP programming language, the PostgreSQL database, and the Smarty template engine.

-Started by David Megginson 2013-03-28
+Started by David Megginson, September 2013